 - 1. Click Create Image in the upper right corner. - 2.
 In the Image Type and Source area, select Full-ECS image for Type. - 3.
+Select CSBS Backup for Source and then select a backup from the list.

+Figure 2-11 Creating a full-ECS image using a CSBS backup

-Select CSBS Backup for Source and then select a backup from the list. - 4.
-In the Image Information area, configure basic image details, such as the image name and description. - 5.
-Click Apply Now. - 6.
-Confirm the settings and click Submit Application. - Step 3 Switch back to the Image Management Service page to monitor the image status.
+- 4. In the Image Information area, configure basic image details, such as the image name and description. - 5.
+Click Create Now. - 6.
+Confirm the settings and click Submit. - Step 3 Switch back to the Image Management Service page to monitor the image status.